sodacan-net/sodacan-core/documentation/language.md

 When a variable is published or subscribed to, SCC can validate that the name is contained in either a module name or a topic name.

 ## Statements
+One statement per line.
+Empty lines are ignored.

  | Statement   | Parent Statement |
  | ----------- | ----------- |